matteoferla/crysalin/README.md

 ![alpha](images/alpha.png)

-Another example, but theta-hot, which uses the trikaihemimer (1.5x AHIR, 2x Streptavidin):
+Another example, from theta-hot experiment, which uses the trikaihemimer (1.5x AHIR, 2x Streptavidin):
 ![img.png](images/thetahot.png)

 RFdiffusion can accept residues that are more special for interactions ('hotspots' in their parlance).